beni10-uptune/UpTunePlatform/replit.md

   * Integrated "Vote & Submit Songs" buttons for direct list interaction
   * Maintained responsive design with proper mobile optimization
   * Added trending icon to main heading for better visual impact
+- January 8, 2025.
+Code consistency and navigation improvements:
+  * Used exact same code structure from community-lists-preview component for consistent design
+  * Fixed page navigation to scroll to top on route changes using useLocation hook
+  * Ensured all song cards display album artwork, titles, and voting in identical format
+  * Applied consistent styling with glass-morphism effects and proper spacing throughout
 ```

 ## User Preferences